netdisco/cumulus-netdisco-demo/README.md

 # Network Build

-You can start up a [reference
+Start up the MLAG [reference
 topology](https://github.com/CumulusNetworks/cldemo-config-mlag) for Cumulus
-VX which includes an OOB management server ans switch, two spine switches, four leaf switches (in MLAG pairs), and four servers dual-connected to the leaf switches.
+VX, which includes an OOB management server ans switch, two spine switches, four leaf switches (in MLAG pairs), and four servers dual-connected to the leaf switches.

+You may need to install dependencies on your workstation such as virtualbox and Vagrant - the respective websites have click-install packages.

 # Update SNMP and LLDP config